On the coupling of Galilean-invariant field theories to curved spacetime: Discussion and outlook

-\item There are two other questions about Galilean field theory which we tackle in our companion papers~\cite{thermal,anomalies}.
+\item There are two other questions about Galilean field theory which we tackle in our companion papers~\cite{Jensen:2014ama,Jensen:2014hqa}.
 The first is to revisit these theories at nonzero temperature, and the second to initiate a study of anomalies in the context of Newton-Cartan geometry.
 At nonzero temperature, we recast non-relativistic fluid mechanics in a manifestly reparameterization, $U(1)$, and Milne-invariant way, which we then couple to $\M$.
 As a useful example, we determine the first-order hydrodynamics of parity-violating systems in two spatial dimensions, which end up looking rather like the corresponding results~\cite{Jensen:2011xb} for relativistic hydrodynamics in the same setting.
 We also construct the hydrostatic thermal partition function using the same logic as in relativistic field theory~\cite{Banerjee:2012iz,Jensen:2012jh,Jensen:2012jy}.

 In the second companion paper, we explore two potential classes of anomalies.
 The first are pure Weyl anomalies for $z=2$.
 Exploiting the map in Section~\ref{S:reduction} between the Newton-Cartan data and a metric on a higher-dimensional manifold with a null isometry, we efficiently solve the Wess-Zumino consistency condition to determine the spectra of potential Weyl anomalies.
 We do so in detail for theories in two spatial dimensions.
 We also consider potential flavor and gravitational anomalies.
 Our approach is selective: we study the anomalous variations that would be natural in a holographic setting, corresponding to Chern-Simons terms in a dual gravitational description on asymptotically Schr\"odinger spacetimes.
 However, it turns out that these anomalous variations can be removed by the addition of a suitable local counterterm, which we compute via the transgression machinery of~\cite{Jensen:2013kka}.
-So these Chern-Simons terms do not correspond to anomalies at all.
+However this counterterm violates the Milne symmetry, in such a way that cannot be removed by the addition of any other local counterterms.
+So these Chern-Simons terms do correspond to mixed anomalies in the NR theory, where the anomalies are ``mixed'' between the flavor/gravitational symmetries and the Milne symmetry.

 \end{enumerate}